 Apart from requirements that apply to all students in the College of Arts & Sciences, the only prerequisites for religious studies students are an interest in cross-cultural work in different historical periods and a curiosity about the many ways that human communities, past and present, have devised for creating worlds in which to live and act.

-An REL Honors focus (requiring a regular seminar designated as an Honors Seminar plus an Honors Thesis [REL 400]) is now available.
-If you would like to learn more about this opportunity, please speak with the REL advisor no later than your Junior year.
+An Accelerated Masters Program (AMP) and an REL Honors focus (requiring a regular seminar designated as an Honors Seminar plus an Honors Thesis [REL 400]) are both available to highly motivated undergraduate majors.
+If you would like to learn more about these opportunities, please speak with the REL advisor no later than the first semester of your Junior year.

 Also, each Spring the Department hosts its own student research symposium, to highlight to work done by our students.